atoone/BeastEm/README.md

 # Running

-Precompiled binaries are available for Windows-64 in the Release section on GitHub.
+Precompiled binaries are available for Windows-64 in the [Release section](https://github.com/atoone/BeastEm/releases) on GitHub.
+Download the .zip file and run `beast.bat` to start the emulator.
+Note you will need to run from the command line if you wish to enable VideoBeast emulation (the `-d` or `-d2` command line options).

-BeastEm requires a number of libraries and files to run.
-For Windows, these files are all supplied in the `release/win64` directory, which also contains a batch file to configure the library path and start the program.

-Linux users should copy the exectutable to a directory along with the files in the `assets` folder in order to run BeastEm.
+Linux and OSX users should follow the build instructions below to create the ``beastem`` exectutable which should be copied to a directory along with the files in the `assets` folder in order to run BeastEm.

-## Run with a simple test ROM

-Windows users can run `beast.bat` in the `release/win64` directory.

-Linux users can run BeastEm with the executable name ``beastem`` on the command line.
+## Default MicroBeast Firmware

-If no parameters are supplied, BeastEm will start the emulator up with an (incomplete) monitor ROM that exercises some of the features of MicroBeast.
+If no parameters are supplied, BeastEm will start the emulator up with a recent ROM image of the [MicroBeast firmware](https://github.com/atoone/MicroBeast/wiki/Firmware).
+This supplies a memory editor, YModem download utility and CP/M 2.2 environment with a few programs to try out.
 This is equivalent to running with the command line:

 ```
-beastem -f flash_v1.5.bin -l 0 firmware.lst -l 23 bios.lst
+beastem -f flash_v1.5.bin -l 0 firmware.lst -l 23 monitor.lst
 ```

+Supplying a `-f` binary file command line option will override this behaviour, so the emulator can be started with your own custom firmware.

 ## Command line options